Health official fired in retaliation for coronavirus vaccine guidance for teens, she says

 Fiscus said her termination reflects Tennessee’s deep and widespread anti-vaccine attitude that is imperiling its residents.

+On Thursday, the department reported 3,214 active cases of the coronavirus, 561 new cases and 176 hospitalizations.
+About 12,600 people in Tennessee have died of covid-19, the illness that can be caused by the novel coronavirus, the department reported.
+Cases of the highly contagious delta variant rose from 27 on June 24 to 125 Thursday.

-Fiscus said that she is the 25th of 64 state or territorial immunization program director to leave the position during the pandemic, and that health professionals have been “vilified" by a public “who chooses not to believe in science, and elected and appointed officials who have put their own self-interest above the people they were chosen to represent and protect.”
+Fiscus said that she is one of many state or territorial immunization program directors to leave their position during the pandemic, and that health professionals have been “vilified” by a public “who chooses not to believe in science, and elected and appointed officials who have put their own self-interest above the people they were chosen to represent and protect.”

-During a hearing of the legislature’s Joint Government Operations Committee on June 16, several Republican lawmakers disparaged Fiscus.
+During a hearing of the legislature’s Joint Government Operations Committee on June 16, several Republican lawmakers criticized Fiscus.

 “It is very disconcerting to see the letter, or memo, from Dr. Fiscus stating that Tennessee law allows the department of health to give vaccinations to children 14 years of age,” Bowling said.
 “Tennessee law does not allow that.”